 DC JazzFest

-Washington DC's premier jazz celebration every September, spanning indoor and outdoor venues across the city with a strong focus on emerging artists alongside established names.
+Washington DC's premier jazz celebration, spanning indoor and outdoor venues across the city.

 Rochester International Jazz Festival